calini/ilie.io/content/posts/about.md

 draft: false
 ---

-Welcome to ilie.io!
-Here, I will be writing about ideas and projects I have been working on, in my areas of interest: software, security, electronics, 3D printing, DIY, and so much more.
+I will be writing about ideas and projects I have been working on, in my areas of interest: software, security, electronics, 3D printing, DIY, and so much more.

 Thanks for checking out my little place on the internet, and I hope you'll enjoy the content! - Călin